Registrar's Office FAQs

 Look-up Classes to Add.
 Available in Web4U, students can plan their schedule and register for courses using this tool.

 Western Washington University will offer primarily in-person instruction in the 2021-22 academic year.
 If you cannot attend and want to request a disability-related accommodation, please visit the remote participation request website and contact the Disability Access Center.
-If you want to submit a request for remote participation for a different reason, please complete this form and a staff person from the Office of Student Life will follow up with you.
 Please note that most of the university’s academic courses have essential in-person components, while we’ll do our best to accommodate requests for remote participation, it will not necessarily be possible in all courses.

 To declare in a major, minor, or certificate, please submit the appropriate form from the list below to the department, following the routing instructions on the form: